montrealrobotics/robotlearningseries/_speakers/07_lilian.md

 img: lilian.jpg

 # Talk title
-title: To be determined
+title: The power of diverse training environments for solving robotic manipulation tasks

 # Date of the talk
 talkdate: 19 March 2021

 # Time of the talk
-talktime: 1600 hrs EDT
+talktime: 1200 hrs EDT

 # Link to the talk
 talklink: https://www.youtube.com/embed/VTSsFVtVXT4